This Is Family: A Case Study

 Soundtracking the show—

 Music is an important part of the family, with David and Aaron both avid musicians.
 Thus, we decided to put extra emphasis on the music of the show.
 The soundtrack of This Is Family is an EDM-heavy playlist.
 Artists Tobu, Canopy Climbers, and Andrew X all have featured placements on the series.
-Custom music is sourced from composers Samuel PK Smith (season two and three) and Nate Dodge (season one).
+Custom music is sourced mainly from composers Samuel PK Smith and occasionally Nate Dodge.
 Their credits both include the hit show Keeping Up with the Kardashians.
 Library music is composed by Ryan Lofty of Future Vega, and the many talented composers at Lab Hits.

 Want to see the show in action?
 Stream on Amazon Prime Video!